-[Last update: 15.08.2023] As African countries modify their COVID-19 restrictions and travel requirements in response to the latest World Health Organisation declaration that COVID-19 is no longer a Public Health Emergency of International Concern, combining popular safari destinations in one itinerary is becoming easier.
-We summarise what you need to know about each of the most popular safari destinations in Southern and East Africa.
-[Last update: 15.11.2022]
+[Last update: 15.08.2023] As African countries modify their COVID-19 restrictions and travel requirements in response to the latest World Health Organisation declaration that COVID-19 is no longer a Public Health Emergency of International Concern, combining popular safari destinations in one itinerary is becoming easy.
+We summarise what you need to know about popular safari destinations in Southern and East Africa.

 About the author